Amber-Lea-P/repairNotes-Frontend-app/README.md

 17. Only Managers and Admins can create new users

 Test out each role and see the differences between employee and management access:
+Management:
-Management: Username: Beth password: !Hh12345
+  * Username: Beth
+  * Password: !Hh12345
+Employee:
+  * Username: HankD
-Employee: Username: HankD password: !Hh12345
+  * password: !Hh12345

 front end start command is npm start back end start command is npm run dev

+A big thank you goes to Dave Gray and his amazing teachings on the MERN Stack.
+It was an honor to incorpoate some of his MERN stack teachings into this project.